The Gathering of Five and The Final Chapter

 "The Gathering of Five" and "The Final Chapter" are interconnected 1998 story lines published by Marvel Comics.
-Both story lines are crossovers between the Spider-Man titles published at the time (The Amazing Spider-Man, Peter Parker: Spider-Man, The Spectacular Spider-Man, and The Sensational Spider-Man).
-It marked the cancellation of both The Spectacular Spider-Man and The Sensational Spider-Man, while also "rebranding" The Amazing Spider-Man and Peter Parker: Spider-Man by renumbering the issues to start again with a new "Issue One" (as mandated by Editor-in-Chief Bob Harras).
+Both story lines are crossovers between the various Spider-Man titles published at the time (The Amazing Spider-Man, Spider-Man, The Spectacular Spider-Man, and The Sensational Spider-Man).
+It marked the cancellation of both The Spectacular Spider-Man and The Sensational Spider-Man, while also "re-branding" The Amazing Spider-Man and Peter Parker: Spider-Man by renumbering the issues to start again with a new "Issue One" (as mandated by Editor-in-Chief Bob Harras).

-The story line proved controversial with fans, as it resurrected the character of Peter Parker's elderly Aunt May, who had been killed off at the height of the "Clone Saga" three years earlier in The Amazing Spider-Man #400.
-Tom DeFalco, who had left months earlier with his Spider-Man: Identity Crisis story line, originally had intended Peter and Mary Jane's daughter, May Parker, to be returned to them by Kaine.
-(This story thread was used later as the branching point for the MC2) Mackie and Byrne insisted they have the older May revived so she could fit into the new relaunch.
+The story line proved controversial with fans, as it resurrected Peter Parker's Aunt May, who had been killed off at the height of the "Clone Saga" three years earlier in The Amazing Spider-Man #400.
+Tom DeFalco, who had left months earlier with his Spider-Man: Identity Crisis story line, originally had intended for Peter and Mary Jane's daughter, May Parker, to be returned to them by Kaine.
+(This story thread was used later as the branching point for the MC2) Mackie and Byrne insisted they have the older May revived, so she could fit into the new relaunch.

 Plot summary

 The Gathering of Five

-After surviving an attempt on his life by supervillain Nitro, Norman Osborn makes a phone call to someone, telling them it was time for "the gathering of five".
+After surviving an attempt on his life by Nitro, Norman Osborn makes a phone call to someone, telling them it was time for "the gathering of five".

 Acquisitions

-Norman Osborn and Gregory Herd have a meeting with Hamilton Cromwell of the Neomancers to try to persuade him to join The Gathering of Five and bring his piece to the ceremony.
+Norman Osborn and Gregory Herd have a meeting with Hamilton Cromwell, a Neomancer of the Technomancers, to try to persuade him to join The Gathering of Five and bring his piece to the ceremony.
 Cromwell wants no part of the ceremony and warns Osborn and Herd they should not perform the ceremony either.
 Herd returns later in his Override costume to steal Cromwell's piece.
-Spider-Man sees him entering the building and tries to prevent him from stealing the piece, but he can escape with the piece.
+Spider-Man sees him entering the building and tries to prevent him from stealing the piece, but he escapes with the piece.
 Herd convinces Osborn to allow him to take Cromwell's place in the ceremony, instead of paying, for stealing the piece so he may try to heal his wife.

 The Scriers mention a fight with Kaine but are still able to deliver a "package" to Osborn.
 Alison Mongrain is found by Joe Robertson in Paris.